Splix777/ft_linear_regression/README.md

 #### Mean Absolute Error (MAE)
 MAE is the average absolute difference between the predicted and actual values.
-This means that on average, your predictions are off by about 557.84 units of the target variable.
-Depending on the context and the scale of your data, this could be acceptable or it might indicate room for improvement.
+It provides a measure of the model's accuracy without considering the direction of the errors.

 #### Mean Squared Error (MSE)
 MSE is the average of the squared differences between the predicted and actual values.
-MSE gives more weight to larger errors.
-The value seems high, but the interpretation depends on the scale of your data.
-If the target variable (price) has a large range, a higher MSE is expected.
+It penalizes larger errors more than MAE, making it sensitive to outliers.

 #### R-squared (R²) Score
 R² represents the proportion of the variance in the dependent variable that is predictable from the independent variable(s).
 An R² of 0.733 indicates that approximately 73.3% of the variance in the price can be explained by the kilometers.
 This is a relatively good fit, especially for real-world data, where an R² above 0.7 is often considered quite acceptable.